sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 | Type (T/W) | Indicates whether the entity is a traffic (T) or weather (W) entity. | No |

 ## Use Policy and Legal Disclaimer
 This dataset is being distributed only for __Research__ purposes.
-By clicking on download button(s) below, you may accept that you will use this data only for non-profit, research applications.
+By clicking on download button(s) below, you may accept that you will use this data only for non-profit, research, or scientific applications.

 ## Download
 __Download Version 1 (Aug 2018):__ In this version, we provide data which is collected from August 2016 to August 2018 for the Contiguous United States.
 In this set, we have ?? million traffic and ?? million weather entity records.
 Download from [here](#).